Eddudos/global_mute_for_jitsi_meet/README.md

 ## 🙌 Credits

-Built by zegulas — feel free to contribute or report issues!
+Built by zegulas and modified by Eddudos — feel free to contribute or report issues!